MikolajFilipkowski/TownOfUsR-Vexi/README.md

- ## *Note.
-This repository is depricated in favour of Polus.gg, and is now read-only as it will not be recieving updates.
-Please visit our [steam page](https://store.steampowered.com/app/1653240/Polusgg/) and our [discord](https://discord.gg/polus) for all updates**
+ ## *Note: This repository is an unofficial continuation of Town of Us due to the original repository being discontinued.
+The rights to this mod still belong to Polus.gg.*

 [![Discord](./Images/Polus.png)](https://discord.gg/polus)